CristianBarragan/GraphQL-Coffee-Beanery/README.md

 ## Overview

+CoffeeBeanery is a framework that dynamically translates GraphQL queries into raw SQL at runtime.
+The transformation happens on the fly, with full query capabilities available out of the box.

+The framework requires only:

+- Mappings between domain models and database entities
+- Lightweight annotations to define relationships between models and entities

+From this, CoffeeBeanery is able to generate and execute SQL queries automatically based on incoming GraphQL requests.

+---

+## Key Capabilities

+- Dynamic GraphQL-to-SQL translation at runtime
+- Declarative model-to-entity mapping system
+- Relationship-driven query generation
+- Built-in support for composing complex data graphs without manual SQL
+- Extensible architecture for integrating business logic within API workflows

+In addition, CoffeeBeanery provides a mechanism for implementing business transactions and injecting custom business logic directly into the API layer.
+This enables flexible integration scenarios and supports a wide range of domain-specific extensions.

+---

+## Status

+CoffeeBeanery is actively developed and currently serves as a reference implementation and experimentation platform.

+It is intended to evolve into a production-ready framework and may eventually be published as a NuGet package once it reaches sufficient maturity and stability.

+---

+## Contributions

+Contributions, feedback, and collaboration are highly welcome.

+This includes:

+- Design proposals
+- Feature suggestions
+- Bug reports
+- Architectural feedback
+- Documentation improvements
+- Any ideas that help improve maturity or broaden adoption

+The goal is to evolve CoffeeBeanery into a robust, widely usable framework through community input and real-world usage.

+#### Current focus is to support Graph Data Models and porting the last few remaining features

+Running example

+1. Clone repository
+2. Run entity framework migrations
+3. Compile and run api project
+3. Use nitro IDE to create any type of graphql operation.
+4. Validate data persistance and query result.

+The following libraries are used to achieve all the features listed below:

+- Dapper
+- Hot Chocolate
+- Entity Framework
+- PostgreSQL
+- FasterKV

+## Current Features

+- Configuration based
+- No N+1 problem since the entire query/mutation is batched and materialized by the database engine
+- Hability to add any additional business logic or integration within the GraphQL API project
+- Custom and complex mapping between data entities and domain models
+- Allows subgraph mutations and queries using the same endpoint and wrapper object
+- Node types are translated into Left joins between entities.
+- Edge types are translated into joins between entities.
+- Paging support out of the box
+- Filtering support out of the box
+- Sorting support out of the box

+## Customizable Features

+- Granular access by table/columns based on token-claims
+- Data and column validations
+- Query cache can be customized in multiple layers
+- Query result handling can be fully customized

+# GraphQL Coffee Beanery

+## Overview

 CoffeeBeanery is a **GraphQL-to-SQL mapping framework** that dynamically translates, maps from/to domain models and entities into SQL queries using a declarative mapping system.
 All statements are batched to take advantage of the database cache.

 It is built on top of: